top of page

 Avoid stereotypes

 Steer clear of clichéd or stereotypical villains.
-Instead, create an antagonist who feels fresh and original.
+Instead, create an antagonist who is original.

 A great antagonist is more than just a foil for your protagonist.
-They should be a full character with goals, motives, and complexity.
+They should be a rounded character with goals and motives that are all their own.

-By investing time and thought into developing your antagonist, you can elevate the conflict and create a more compelling story.
+Invest time and thought into developing your antagonist, so you can elevate the conflict and create a more intricate story.

 Who’s your favorite antagonist?

-Kristin Noland - Speculative Fiction and Crime Fiction Editor and Ghostwriter
+Kristin Noland - Speculative Fiction, Crime Fiction, and Romance Editor and Ghostwriter

 Comments